entando/entando-docs/vuepress/docs/ecr/tutorials/create-ecr-bundle-from-npm.md

-# Creating an Entando Component Repository (ECR) bundle using npm registry
+# Deprecated: Creating an Entando Component Repository (ECR) bundle using npm registry

 ## Purpose

+> **IMPORTANT**: This method is deprecated and its support with be discontinued in the future.

 Generate a simple Entando Component Repository (ECR) bundle shareable in an Entando 6 environment using npm registry